isonic1/sms/README.md

 SMS App Test
 ============

 SMS app verification using google_text and google_drive gems.
-All the magic happens thankfully with these gems
+All the magic thankfully happens with these gems.
+I just used them together to make a simple sms app verication test suite.
+Enjoy!

 ## Requirements
 - ruby 1.9.x